 Government Alliance on Race and Equity (GARE)

-• Joint project of Haas Institute for a Fair & Inclusive Society and the Center for Social Inclusion at UC Berkeley.
+• Joint project of the new Race Forward and the Haas Institute for a Fair & Inclusive Society at UC Berkeley.
 It is a national network of government agencies focused on achieving racial equity.

 GARE defines racial equity to mean that “we eliminate racial disproportionalities so that race can no longer be used to predict success, and we increase the success of all communities.”

 GARE's focus is on normalizing conversations about race, operationalizing new policies, practices and organizational cultures, and organizing to achieve racial equity.

 Stop the Senseless Killings Statement - The murder of Mr. George Floyd was senseless and inhumane.
 It has become common for racism to take the lives or threaten the human rights of Black Americans and people of color.
 We must stand for justice and change.
 More...

 While Richmond believes that all people are created equal and racial makeup should not decide outcomes, we live in a society where race continues to determine life outcomes.
 The racial disparities that currently exist across all indicators of success arose due to both explicit and implicit racial discrimination on an institutional and structural level.
 In January 2016, Richmond joined the Government Alliance on Race and Equity (GARE) Cohort.
 GARE provides a pathway for jurisdictions to begin racial equity work and Richmond is excited to partner with other jurisdictions in the Northern California cohort, including Contra Costa County, Berkeley, Marin, San Francisco, Oakland, Alameda County, the Public Utilities Commission and more.
 Government in general has the potential to leverage significant change in this area.
 Richmond envisions a city where life expectancies are not years lower than those of surrounding cities, where there is equitable access to resources, and where they, together, can achieve justice.